 The Ruinart family represented the bourgeoisie of the province of Champagne and was mainly involved in the textile trade.
 But the Benedictine monk Dom Thierry Ruinart noticed the growing popularity of sparkling wine among the aristocracy, so he advised moving away from the original business, focusing on winemaking, and then giving up selling fabrics altogether.
 In this, he was aided by an instinct.

 Rare antique 18th-century glass champagne containers dictated the bottle’s shape.
-They were always decorated with the wine house’s heraldic coat of arms in golden tones to match the color of the sparkling contents.
+They were always decorated with the wine house’s heraldic coat of arms in golden tones to match the sparkling contents.
 It was changed only once to demonstrate the brand’s commitment to development and perfection.
 At the same time, Ruinart’s brand identity has always emphasized its historical heritage.

 What is Ruinart?